The Secret Life of Walter Mitty (1947 film): Reception

+In The Nation in 1947, critic James Agee wrote, " ... quite an entertaining movie.
+I am getting a little wan about Danny Kaye's tonsil-juggling numbers, but ... at moments during the daydreams Kaye is wonderful.
+He is so good at his best that it is hard to forgive—or even believe—all that he mishandles."
+British critic Leslie Halliwell stated, "This pleasantly remembered star comedy, though it never had much to do with Thurber, can now be seen to have missed most of its opportunities, though the nice moments do tend to compensate."
+Halliwell explains further: "But it still seems odd for a film to have dated so badly that we are now chiefly conscious of its faults when once we saw nothing but its virtues ...
+Perhaps the key to the fading fortunes of this film is that Danny Kaye's own talent, which then shimmered so brightly, now looks decidedly overblown; ... a little of his gesticulating gibberish goes a long way.
+Still, he was always a performer of precision ..."
+Critic Pauline Kael stated, "Worse than there's any excuse for ...
+Kaye is often very funny—fantasizing himself as a grim-faced captain battling a typhoon or as an eminent surgeon saving a patient's life—but when the picture gets derailed and he starts chasing crooks, it's tedious."

-The Secret Life of Walter Mitty ranks 479th on Empire magazine's 2008 list of the 500 greatest movies of all time.
+The Secret Life of Walter Mitty ranks 479th on Empire magazine's 2008 list of "The 500 Greatest Movies of All Time".

 Adaptations to other media

-The Secret Life of Walter Mitty was dramatized as a half-hour radio play on the November 3, 1947 broadcast of The Screen Guild Theater with Kaye and Mayo in their original film roles.
+The Secret Life of Walter Mitty was dramatized as a half-hour radio play on the November 3, 1947, broadcast of The Screen Guild Theater with Kaye and Mayo in their original film roles.

 Remake

 Plans to remake The Secret Life of Walter Mitty arose in the early 1990s, with producer Samuel Goldwyn Jr. considering actor Jim Carrey for the starring role.
 After development that spanned over two decades, the film finally came to fruition with Ben Stiller as the lead actor and the director.
-The film was released in the US on December 25, 2013.
+The film was released in the United States on December 25, 2013.